Svalorzen/AI-Toolbox/docs/ExtendingAIToolbox.md

 ---------------------------------

 One of the major distinctions in AIToolbox is between policies and algorithms, which are stored in separate folders.
-In simple terms, we consider policies all classes that can directly provide sampling utilities and probability distributions over actions.
+In simple terms, we denote as policies all the classes that can directly provide sampling utilities and probability distributions over actions.
 Whether they do it by maximizing over a QFunction or because they are implementing an actor-only method does not matter.
 We consider algorithms all other methods.